 With a gift to Stop Cancer Furever, you’ll be contributing to research leading to new understandings about how to prevent, diagnose and treat animal cancers.
-And, thanks to a generous gift from the Petco Foundation and the Blue Buffalo Company, all donations will be matched dollar for dollar, up to $100,000!
+And, thanks to a generous gift from Merck Animal Health, Petco Love and the Blue Buffalo Company, all donations will be matched dollar for dollar, up to $200,000, through June 30, 2021!
 That means you’ll be doubling your impact in the fight against animal cancer.

 There are also steps you can take now to help protect your pet from cancer.
 Here are some ways you can help your pet live a longer, healthier life:

 Pet Cancer Prevention Tips:

 - Avoid secondhand smoke.
 Does your pet live in a household with smokers?
 Evidence suggests cancer risk is increased in pets exposed to environmental tobacco.
 Keep your home a smoke-free zone.

 - Monitor your pet’s weight.
 Research suggests that obesity is a risk factor for cancer.
 Feeding a poor quality or imbalanced diet also may be linked to an increase in cancer risk.

 - Become an expert on your pet’s breed(s).
 Did you know that certain breeds of dogs and cats are more prone to different diseases, including cancer?
 Become an expert on the diseases that are common in your pet’s breed.

 - Have regular veterinary checkups.
 Would you see your doctor once every five years for a checkup?
 Skipping a yearly checkup with your pet would be similar.
 Regular checkups allow your veterinarian to perform a complete physical examination, which can identify abnormalities as well as establish a baseline that can be used for later comparisons.